-- A. Unscheduled Overtime Meal Allowance: An employee working nonscheduled overtime at least two (2) hours before or beyond their regular shift and at four (4) hour intervals thereafter shall be eligible for a meal allowance of \$15.00.
+- A. Unscheduled Overtime Meal Allowance: An employee working nonscheduled overtime at least two (2) hours before or beyond their regular shift and at four (4) hour intervals thereafter shall be eligible for a meal allowance of eighteen dollars (\$18.00).
 For the purposes of this provision, overtime compensation resulting from an unscheduled continuation/extension of a shift shall be eligible for a meal allowance and is considered "unscheduled overtime".
-If a call is received and requires a response within one (1) hour past the end of an employee's shift, the overtime will be considered a continuation/extension of a shift and shall be eligible for a meal allowance. - B. Scheduled Overtime Meal Allowance: An employee will not be eligible for a meal allowance when working scheduled overtime or in Standby Pay status until the number of hours worked exceeds what would be their normally scheduled total daily hours of work, at which time they shall be eligible for a meal allowance per the "unscheduled overtime" provision above.
+If a call is received and requires a response within one (1) hour past the end of an employee's shift, the overtime will be considered a continuation/extension of a shift and shall be eligible for a meal allowance per this provision. - B. Scheduled Overtime Meal Allowance: An employee will not be eligible for a meal allowance when working scheduled overtime or in Standby Pay status until the number of hours worked exceeds what would be their normally scheduled total daily hours of work, at which time they shall be eligible for a meal allowance per the "unscheduled overtime" provision above.

 Section 15.2 - Boot and Foul Weather Gear Allowance.
-Bargaining unit members required to wear safety related footwear in the performance of their assigned duties shall receive a two hundred seventy-five (\$275) annual allowance, made payable in January of each year, for the purchase of steel-toed safety shoes.
+Bargaining unit members required to wear safety related footwear in the performance of their assigned duties shall receive a three hundred dollar (\$300.00) annual allowance, made payable in January of each year, with the twenty-five dollar (\$25.00) increase over the previous contract's annual allowance retroactive to January 1, 2022, for the purchase of steel-toed safety shoes.
 Appropriate footwear purchased by employees must meet the criteria set forth by the City Safety Officer.
 The City will continue to provide Personal Protective Equipment as required by applicable safety codes such as hard hats, reflective rain gear, and safety vests, but not including footwear.
 Replacement boots and foul weather gear, if needed and approved by the Safety Officer or Management, may be allowed and provided on a case by case basis.
 Sewer Transmission and TAGRO will continue to provide rubber safety steel toed boots per the current practice for safety and health reasons where employees work in wet conditions.
 Employees must turn in their worn boots or foul weather gear prior to receiving new items.